ramosna/Smallsh/README.md

 ### Signal Handlers

-Inludes signal handlers for SIGINT (CTRL+C) and SIGTSTP (CTRL+Z)
+Includes signal handlers for SIGINT (CTRL+C) and SIGTSTP (CTRL+Z)

 SIGINT is ignored by shell and all background processes

-SIGINT terminates all foreground child processes, printing out PID of the process and the signal that killed it
+SIGINT terminates all foreground child processes, printing out process ID of the process and the signal that killed it

-All child processes, foreground and background, ignore SIGTSTP
+All child processes, both foreground and background, ignore SIGTSTP

-SIGTSTP flips shell into 'foreground only mode' where '&' is ignored until shell receives SIGTSTP again
+SIGTSTP turns shell into foreground only mode where '&' is ignored until shell receives SIGTSTP again

 ## Compiling & Executing
 How to compile smallsh: